PostHog/posthog.com/contents/blog/product-market-fit-game.md

 - **Speed matters.** You should aim to respond within 30 seconds if someone messages you back – yes, it's that extreme.
 In a past life, I ran a call center business.
 We had a 90% greater chance of booking time if we called back potential customers within 5 minutes.
 Startups win on speed.
 Be glued to your messages.

 Be aware that many people you talk to will show interest out of politeness, or because they genuinely _could_ see themselves using your product one day.
 Neither will help you get actual usage.
-[The Mom Test](https://www.momtestbook.com/) provides plenty more information here if you want to learn more.
+[The Mom Test](https://www.momtestbook.com/) is an essential read on how to talk to potential customers and users.

 If the problem is a high priority one, it's likely your potential customer will have already gone to considerable lengths to solve it.
 Recalling the words of Dalton Caldwell, one of the YC partners we worked most closely with: